Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Arrival in Volantis:
-- The chapter begins with Tyrion Lannister arriving in Volantis, a city teeming with political intrigue and bustling with activity.
+- Continue with Tyrion Lannister arriving in Volantis, a city teeming with political intrigue and bustling with activity.
 - He takes in the sights and sounds of the city, observing the tension between different factions and sensing the underlying power struggles.
 2. Reunion with Illyrio Mopatis:
 - Tyrion seeks out Illyrio Mopatis, an old acquaintance and key player in Daenerys Targaryen's circle.